 - Aurimune exits the circulation only at the site of disease as it is precisely sized to pass through the abnormally large gaps found in tumor blood vessels.

-- Aurimune treatment “opens the gate” to allow chemotherapy to work.
+- Aurimune “opens the gate” allowing chemo to work.
+Read More

 - Upon reaching its pre-determined target, Aurimune selectively binds to specific TNF receptors of blood vessel cells at tumor sites and then exerts its biologic action, which destroys the nutritional support structures and protective pressure barriers of tumors.
 This “opens the gate” for cancer cell killers to freely penetrate the tumor and eradicate disease.